 - Advance placement and CLEP tests

-- Appeal of final grade
+- The appeal of the final grade

 - Calculate your GPA